877779419

 next arrow

-Aspen initially participated in Mandela Day in 2011 with a project that supported a small school for mentally and physically challenged children in Johannesburg.
-Such was the impact of this activity, that the programme rapidly gained support and momentum from our employees who have loyally continued to volunteer for this worthy cause across more than 40 countries and six continents where we have a business presence.
+Such was the impact of this activity, that the programme rapidly gained support and momentum from employees across the Group.
+These volunteers have loyally continued to engage in this worthy cause through more than 1 000 projects across more than 40 countries where Aspen has a business presence.

 About Mandela Day